 taking photos and working up an appetite for dinner.
 I became so obsessive about it that when I dropped my camera and shattered the lens in the Place du Concorde on my last full day I spent 6 hours and walked miles to find a replacement.

 The best meal of the trip was at the Bistro d' Henri on Rue Princesse, a small street in between Saint Suplice and Rue du Four.
 Actually this was the best area for food and nightlife.
-Its several streets which include
+Its several streets

 Rue des Cannettes and there are a number of small bistros, a nice Italian restaurant, a beerhall,